 When GCPs have been autodetected in a flight, and there is already a GCP set uploaded to that project, there will be an additional button in the Ground Control Point layer dropdown called "Review Detected GCPs".

 After you select to review, you will see all of the flight's image thumbnails with GCP's auto detected or estimated.
-You will see the total amount of GCPs detected, the name of each GCP set and the amount of photos that have detected or estimated GCPs, the date of upload for the projects GCP set, and the amount of images a single photo was detected or estimated to be found.
+You will see the total amount of GCPs detected, the name of each GCP set and the amount of photos that have detected or estimated GCPs, the date of upload for the project's GCP set, and the amount of GCPs that have or haven't been detected in multiple pictures.

 Types of Detection

 There are two types of detection in Site Scan's computer vision GCP workflow: detected and estimated.